-From March 15 to October 15, all historic shorebird-use-areas and other priority habitats, entire sections of beaches (i.e., from bluff toe to waterline), and access points where breeding, feeding, or sheltering activities are observed would be closed to visitor use, including aerial recreation activities.
+Under alternative D, all aerial recreational activities would be prohibited from March 15 to October 15 in all historic shorebird use areas and other priority habitats, entire sections of beaches (i.e., from bluff toe to waterline), and access points where breeding, feeding, or sheltering activities are observed.
+This is because, under alternative D, these areas would be closed to all visitor uses, including all forms of aerial recreational activities.
+In addition, hang gliding would be prohibited per 36 CFR 2.17 year-round and paragliding would be prohibited per 36 CFR 2.17 year-round.